Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 ## Background

 The idea of this repo is to provide means to create a development environment that resemble the (future) production setup in a repeatable way.
-In order to do so, the creation of all infrastructure resources is based on bicep templates that are fed with named configurations through a Makefile.
+In order to do so, the creation of all infrastructure resources is based on bicep templates and parameter files.

 ## Prerequisites

 * `az`, `jq`, `make`
 * `az login` with your Red Hat email

 ## Procedure